01-edu/public/subjects/road_intersection/README.md

 You will position those traffic lights at the point where each lane enters the intersection.

-You can implement any algorithm you choose to control the traffic lights system, but bare in mind that traffic congestion should not be too high (8 or more vehicles).
+You can implement any algorithm you choose to control the traffic lights system, but bear in mind that **traffic congestion should remain below the lane’s maximum capacity**.

+> **Dynamic Congestion Rule:**
+> The maximum allowed queue length for each lane is calculated based on the lane’s physical length, vehicle length, and safety gap between vehicles:
+>
+> ```
+> capacity = floor(lane_length / (vehicle_length + safety_gap))
+> ```
+>
+> Where:
+>
+> - `lane_length`: Distance from the stop line to the vehicle spawn point
+> - `vehicle_length`: Approximate car length in simulation units (e.g., pixels or meters)
+> - `safety_gap`: Minimum safe distance between vehicles
+>
+> If the number of vehicles in a lane reaches this capacity, the traffic light logic should adjust (e.g., extend green time for that lane) to prevent overflow.

-The primary function of **your** traffic light system, is to avoid collisions between vehicles passing through the intersection.
+The primary function of your traffic light system is to avoid collisions between vehicles passing through the intersection, while dynamically adapting to congestion.

 **3. Vehicles**